 increase in assaults against Jews in the last two years*

-The Jewish Federations of North America are launching LiveSecure, an unprecedented $54 million security campaign and initiative to ensure the security and resiliency of our communities.
-With LiveSecure grant funding, local Federations will be able to provide the training, tools, and resources needed to protect those inside our Jewish Community Centers, synagogues, schools, senior centers, summer camps, and other centers of Jewish life.
+The Jewish Federations of North America have launched LiveSecure, an unprecedented $62 million security campaign and initiative to ensure the security and resiliency of our communities.
+With LiveSecure grant funding, local Federations have been able to provide the training, tools, and resources needed to protect those inside our Jewish Community Centers, synagogues, schools, senior centers, summer camps, and other centers of Jewish life.

-Nationally, we’ll collaborate with the Secure Community Network (SCN), and through its role as the official liaison with the Department of Homeland Security and Federal Bureau of Investigation, to keep our communities safe.
+Nationally, we have collaborated with the Secure Community Network (SCN), and through its role as the official liaison with the Department of Homeland Security and Federal Bureau of Investigation, we have been able to keep our communities safe.

-LiveSecure is a comprehensive program created by the Jewish Federations of North America, in partnership with the Secure Community Network, to create a system of safety and security for all communities served by our Jewish Federation system.
-LiveSecure builds on the extraordinary efforts of the nearly fifty Jewish Federations that have already created community security initiatives, and the work of the Secure Community Network (SCN), created in 2004 by the Jewish Federations of North America to support local community security and to serve as liaison between our communities and the federal law enforcement agencies.
+LiveSecure is a comprehensive initiative created by the Jewish Federations of North America, in partnership with the Secure Community Network, to create a system of safety and security for all communities served by our Jewish Federation system.
+LiveSecure builds on the extraordinary efforts the Secure Community Network (SCN), created in 2004 by the Jewish Federations of North America to support local community security and to serve as liaison between our communities and the federal law enforcement agencies.

-The goal of LiveSecure is to strengthen and enhance those community security programs already in existence and to ensure that every community has such an initiative within three years.
+The goal of LiveSecure is to strengthen and enhance community security initiatives already in existence and to ensure that every community has such an initiative within three years.

 Through LiveSecure, we will: